shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 <summary>Overarching Principle</summary>
 &nbsp;

 All of this assumes that any *other* third-party materials (e.g., music, clips not from Streamer A or Streamer B) within any of these videos (v, w, x, y) have been properly cleared by their respective creators for the uses involved.
-The VOD Reaction License primarily addresses the reuse of the Licensor's own contributions.
+The VRL primarily addresses the reuse of the Licensor's own contributions.
 </details>

 <details>
 <summary>Guidance for You (as an Adopting Licensor, similar to Streamer A in this scenario)</summary>
 &nbsp;

 When you create content like video 'x' (reacting to a reaction that used your VODs), it's good practice to be clear in your video 'x' description about the rights involved.
-You might state: *"My original commentary and reuse of my VOD 'v' in this video are covered by my VOD Reaction License.
+You might state: *"My original commentary and reuse of my VOD 'v' in this video are covered by my VRL.
 For reuse of Streamer B's content featured herein (from their video 'w'), please refer to Streamer B's channel for their licensing terms regarding video 'w'."* This helps guide potential reusers like Streamer C.
 </details>

 ### 7\.
 Using and Modifying This License Template